devopness/devopness/docs/services/add-service.md

 1. Find the `Services` card
 1. Click `View` in the `Services` card to see a list of existing `Services`
 1. On the upper-right corner of the list click `ADD SERVICE`
-1. Select the desired service and its version, then click `CONFIRM`
+1. Follow the prompts then click `CONFIRM`